GateNLP/gate-teamware/docs/userguide/overview.md

 ### Annotations

 An annotation represents a single annotation task against a single document.
-Like the document, an annotation is stored as an arbitrary JSON object and can represent a number
+Like the document, an annotation is stored as an arbitrary JSON object and can have any arbitrary structure.